isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/customer_churn_predictor/README.md

 **Source**: [Kaggle Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 ## Installation
+We have two options for installing the package from the GitHub repository:

+#### Option 1: Clone the specific project directory
 1. Clone only the specific project directory from the repository:
 ```
 git clone --no-checkout https://github.com/isrkan/DevOps-MLOps-Practice.git